Siege of Kinsale: Siege

+Tyrone and O'Donnell's march

-At the same time, the Gaelic Earls Hugh O'Neill and his ally O'Donnell considered their positions.
+At the same time, the Gaelic Earls O'Neill and his ally O'Donnell considered their positions.
 Their difficulty was that the Spanish had landed on the south coast of Ireland, far away from the areas under control of the Irish chieftains.
 In order to bring aid to the Spanish troops they would have to lead their troops into regions where support for their cause was doubtful.
 They hesitated for weeks as autumn turned into a particularly wet and stormy winter.
 The besieged Spanish garrison began to suffer from the lack of supplies and privation, and O'Neill was forced to go to their aid.
 He fully understood that should this first Spanish force suffer defeat, he would be unlikely to receive further military help.
 The decision of the Spanish to land at Kinsale forced O'Neill to agree with his more impetuous ally, Red Hugh O'Donnell, to abandon his hitherto successful guerilla tactics and risk open confrontation.
 A large force would be necessary; larger than they could afford to lose.
 They set out on a 300 mi winter march, separately to ease supply, O'Neill with 2500 foot and 500 horse and O'Donnell with 1500 foot and 300 horse.
 After a few deceptions and some hard marching in hazardous conditions, the two forces rendezvoused and encamped at Kinalmeaky to rest and provision the army where they were joined by additional forces from Leinster and Munster.

+At the time of the Spanish landing, there were only two English ships on the Irish station to give assistance to Mountjoy.
+They arrived after the Spanish shipping had left.
+They were Tremontana under Captain Charles Plessington and Moon under Captain Thomas Button.